Dash Hudson Joins the TikTok Marketing Partners Program

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerStarke Vorgaben von der Wall Street: ATX dreht ins Minus -- DAX im Freitagshandel fester -- Asiens Börsen gehen mit Aufschlägen ins Wochenende
+Börse aktuell - Live TickerEU-Ölembargo treibt die Ölpreise: Wall Street beendet Handel im Minus -- ATX und DAX schließen schwächer -- Asiens Börsen schlussendlich uneinheitlich

-Am heimischen Aktienmarkt präsentiert sich der ATX etwas leichter.
-Der DAX zeigt sich am letzten Handelstag der Woche freundlich.
-Kauflaune prägte den Handel in Fernost am letzten Handelstag der Woche.
+An der Wall Street war die Stimmung am Dienstag angespannt.
+Der heimische und der deutsche Aktienmarkt konnten im Dienstagshandel nicht an ihre Vortagesgewinne anknüpfen.
+Die asiatischen Börsen zeigten sich mit gemischten Vorzeichen.